marcusoftnet/marcusoftnet.github.io/_posts/2024-03-15-monte-carlo-simulation.md

 Ever since I first read [When will it be done](https://actionableagile.com/books/wwibd/) by [Daniel Vacanti](https://www.linkedin.com/in/danielvacanti/) I have been fascinated with how much prognosis work that can be created using very little data.
 I have written extensively about these ["kanban metrics" in other blog posts](https://www.marcusoft.net/2019/01/kanbanstats-simplify-process-stats-get-started.html), should you want a deeper understanding.

-Dan and the Actionable Team have created a brilliant tool called [Actionable](https://actionableagile.com) which has many more capabilities than I will show here.
+Dan and the Actionable Agile Team have created a brilliant tool called [Actionable Agile](https://actionableagile.com) which has many more capabilities than I will show here.
 This is a straw-man version, BUT I learned a lot of the mechanics behind the scenes in creating this and I hope you will too.

 <!-- excerpt-end -->